 Nightmare Fuel: The Godfather

-In The Part II, the simple fact that Don Ciccio has killed the entire family of Vito and even looking for him when he was a child is just horrible.
+- In The Part II, Don Ciccio killing the entire Vito's family when he was a child.

 - Though it was well-deserved, the scene in part II where Fredo is killed, while Michael just stands and watches from the lake house.
 The editing leading up to the scene of all the mobsters dropping like flies, similar to the montage near the end of the first film is part of what makes it so frightening.
 In addition.
 The blu-ray menu consists entirely of Michael standing and watching from his lake house.